cbracken/new-install/freebsd_install.md

     anchor "blacklistd/*" in on $ext_if

 Next we'll enable it on boot.
+We start the daemon with the `-r` flag, which tells it to re-read the firewall rules from the internal database and remove then re-add them; this is useful for packet filters that don't retain state across restarts, though it's unclear to me whether this is the case for `pf`.
-Add the following line to `/etc/rc.conf`:
+Add following lines to `/etc/rc.conf`:

     blacklistd_enable="YES"
+    blacklistd_flags="-r"

 Nest, start the blacklistd service: